Mario-RJunior/census-analysis/README.md

 2) Pre processing those data
 3) Use some Machine Learning tools to make predictions.

-For more informations this dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/Adult).
+For more information about this dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/Adult).